OutSystems/docs-product/src/develop/data/offline/patterns/read-write-data-one-to-many.md

 ---
-summary: This data synchronization pattern is recommended for mobile apps with entities that follow a one-to-many relationship and where it is not likely for multiple end-users to change the same data while the apps are offline.
+summary: This data synchronization pattern is recommended for mobile apps with entities that follow a one-to-many relationship and where it is not likely for multiple end users to change the same data while the apps are offline.
 tags: runtime-mobile
 ---

 # Read/Write Data One-to-Many

-This data synchronization pattern is recommended for mobile apps with entities that follow a one-to-many relationship and where it is not likely for multiple end-users to change the same data while the apps are offline, as follows:
+This data synchronization pattern is recommended for mobile apps with entities that follow a one-to-many relationship and where it is not likely for multiple end users to change the same data while the apps are offline, as follows:

 * The server database holds the master data that can change over time.
 * The local storage database holds a subset of the master data and can be modified.